 bakka is a cosplayer from Germany with tremendous talents. bakka is a master wig maker, prop crafter, sculptor, costumer, and makeup effects artist. bakka also has a French Masters in Art.
 In spite of these great skills and certification, bakka considers herself a hobby cosplayer.
 I am in awe of bakka’s creativity in her crafting.
 Not only is bakka proficient and accurate in her armour and prop crafting, but in the sculpting and creating of things like her skull candles and busts.
 Fortunately, bakka’s skills and talents are for hire, as she accepts commission requests internationally. bakka also takes suggestions in her international travels for attending conventions and making appearances.
 I believe that any and all measures and funding made in bringing her to your convention or event is well worth it!

 Giu Hellsing reads like a teenage boy’s dream come true.
 Giu Hellsing is a Brasilian art teacher turned sexy cosplayer.
 Just like with many cosplayers, when Giu Hellsing found cosplay, it changed her life.
-Giu Hellsing creates some great and accurate cosplays, and cosplays sexy characters.
+Giu Hellsing creates some great and accurate cosplays, depicting many sexy characters.
 Giu Hellsing also creates lewd versions of characters, but unlike some cosplayers like Kalinka Fox or Evenink Cosplay that make a lot of lewd cosplay versions of characters, I think that Gui Hellsing enjoys creating cosplays of sexy characters and saves most of her lewds for Patreon. (which is heavily tiered, so you will find a level of devotion right for you) From what I understand, Giu Hellsing still teaches art.
 Where do I sign up?